Hazle Township Volunteer Fire and Rescue Co.

 Station #2 is on the south side of State Route 924 between Interstate 81’s Exit 143 and the entrance to Humboldt Industrial Park.
 This station’s physical address is 484 CAN DO Expressway in Hazle Township.

-To fund operation and maintenance of its equipment, the fire company conducts an annual mailed fund drive, a monthly hoagie sale from October to March and ladies’ auxiliary breakfasts and dinners.
+To fund operation and maintenance of its equipment, the fire company conducts an annual mailed fund drive, a monthly hoagie sale from October to March and numerous fundraisers.

-Those interested in joining the ladies’ auxiliary or the fire company are invited to stop by Station #1 or call Fire Chief Scott Kostician at (570) 233-0699.
+Those interested in joining the fire company are invited to stop by Station #1 or call Fire Chief Scott Kostician at (570) 233-0699.
 For more information about the fire company, visit www.hazletwpfirerescue.com.

 Harwood Volunteer Fire Co.